Emergency Telephone Numbers

 - Keep a written record of valuables, including descriptions and serial numbers.
 These are proof that the property is yours and will aid in the reporting process and recovery.

-- Always report missing or stolen property immediately to the Chief Student Services Officer.
+- Always report missing or stolen property immediately to the Chief Academic and Student Affairs Officer.

 - Use a locking device on your bicycle.